Burlington High School (Iowa): Sporting facilities

 The locations for the sports teams are scattered throughout the city, the baseball team plays primarily at nearby Community Field, the home of Burlington's Prospect League team, the Burlington Bees, but will play at the on campus field when necessary.
 The football, and soccer teams utilize Bracewell Stadium, located inside of a ravine in the center of the city, surrounded by bluffs on all four sides and was the first football stadium west of the Mississippi River to install lights for night games.
 The basketball team primarily uses the gym at the school campus, but can also utilize Clark Field House, located directly to the north of Bracewell Stadium.
 The swimming team uses the pool on the grounds, they also have access to the indoor pool located at the local YMCA/YWCA, and the softball team uses the softball field located there as well as the track and tennis teams using facilities on the campus.

-School Statistics

-Dropout Rate

-Burlington High School had a dropout rate of 12.69% during the 2015-2016 school year, which dipped below the state average.
-The school has the highest dropout rate in the Southeastern region of Iowa, and also has one of the highest dropout rates in the state.